-Drew Peterson granted trial delay in murder-for-hire case
+Drew Peterson gets trial delay in murder-for-hire case

 Chester, Ill. — A southern Illinois judge has granted Drew Peterson's request to delay his trial on charges that the former suburban Chicago police sergeant plotted to kill the prosecutor who helped convict him in his third wife's death.